MARTIMM/raku-mongodb-driver/README.md

 * [ ] getCmdLineOpts.
 Returns a document with the run-time arguments to the MongoDB instance and their parsed options.
 * [ ] getLog.
 Returns recent log messages.
 * [ ] hostInfo.
 Returns data that reflects the underlying host system.
-* [ ] indexStats.
-Experimental command that collects and aggregates statistics on all indexes.
 * [ ] listCommands.
 Lists all database commands provided by the current mongod instance.
-* [x] list_databases.
-Returns a document that lists all databases and returns basic database statistics.
 * [ ] profile.
 Interface for the database profiler.
 * [ ] serverStatus.
 Returns a collection metrics on instance-wide resource utilization and status.
 * [ ] shardConnPoolStats.
 Reports statistics on a mongos\u2018s connection pool for client operations against shards.